“Beware of all Strangers” the Fox had been told,

 The Fox was out walking one day in the park,

-then hurrying home for night would be dark.
+then hurrying home as night would be dark.

 was a little old lady with glasses and shawl.